cityjson/specs/docs/extensions.rst

 1. Adding new complex attributes to existing City Objects
 *********************************************************

-One of the philosophy of JSON is "schema-less", which means that one is allowed to define "new" properties for the JSON objects without documenting them in a JSON schema (watch out: this does *not* mean that JSON cannot have schemas!).
+One of the philosophy of JSON is "schema-less", which means that one is allowed to define new properties for the JSON objects without documenting them in a JSON schema (watch out: this does *not* mean that JSON cannot have schemas!).
-While this is in contrast to CityGML (and GML as a whole where schemas are holy), the schemas of CityJSON (:doc:`schema`) are partly following that philosophy.
+While this is in contrast to CityGML (and GML as a whole) where the schemas are central, the schemas of CityJSON (:doc:`schema`) are partly following that philosophy.
-That is, for a given City Object, the list of "allowed" properties/attributes is listed in the schema, but it is not an error to add new ones.
+That is, for a given City Object, the "allowed" properties/attributes are listed in the schema, but it is not an error to add new ones.
 The validator of CityJSON (`cjio <https://github.com/tudelft3d/cjio>`_ with the option ``--validate``) does more than simply validate a dataset against the schemas, and will return a *warning* if an attribute is not in the schema, but it is not considered invalid in CityJSON.

 In brief, if one wants to simply add a new attribute to a given ``"Building"``, say to document its colour (``"colour": "red"``), the easiest way is just to add a property to the City Object (notice that ``"storeysAboveGround"`` is in the CityJSON schema already):